 Seery shared that underground operators were wanting a kick-start to advance their technology capabilities.

 “Many underground mines use processes and technologies that are decades old and operators want to leverage the latest technology, but the technical challenges and the commercial model to acquire can be prohibitive,” said Seery.

-“We’ve learnt a lot through our previous work in underground, and we believe our new LTEaaS platform optimised to deliver next-generation private industrial operations networks will support a new commercial approach that will better suit the business models utilised by mining operators.
+“We’ve learnt a lot through our previous work in underground, and we believe our new Private 5G platform optimised to deliver next-generation private industrial operations networks will support a new commercial approach that will better suit the business models utilised by mining operators.

 And with new advances in radio access, we’re excited to have the opportunity to work with some very motivated partners to develop and make available new architectures which will bridge the underground connectivity gap.”

 Aqura has a solid track record in the delivery of advanced industrial networks.
 Many of Aqura’s core team were behind the first Private 4G LTE network in Australian resources, delivered Private 4G LTE underground and supported delivery of one of the first aboveground Private 5G LTE networks in North Queensland earlier this year.